HubSpot/calling-extensions-sdk/README.md

 #### Sending the messages to HubSpot

 The messages are sent to HubSpot through method calls.
-Following is a list of messages that can be sent to HubSpot
+Following is a list of messages that can be sent to HubSpot.

+_Wait for the onReady event before sending sending any messages to HubSpot._

 - INITIALIZED